Also known as: australian row, australian rows, vertical rows, standing inverted row, standing australian row

 What is Vertical Australian Row?

-The Vertical Australian Row is an easy bodyweight pulling exercise performed standing under a bar, rowing the chest up.
-It primarily targets the triceps, chest and trapezius, improving scapular stability and horizontal-pulling mechanics for beginners.
+The Vertical Australian Row is an easy bodyweight pulling exercise where you stand under a low bar and pull your chest toward it.
+It primarily targets the triceps, chest and trapezius, improving scapular control and upper-body pulling strength while remaining beginner-friendly and easily scaled.

 How to Do Vertical Australian Row